spark-156/leveling-education-framework/README.md

 Backend built in [FastAPI](https://fastapi.tiangolo.com/)

+# Updating Vaardigheden and/ or HBO-I
+Make sure to update the json's in both `frontend/src/json` & `backend/app/json`

 # Contributing to Leveling Education Framework
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: